Vortex-AMS/Vortex/README.md

 - Standardized data formats across different hardware ecosystems
 - A no-code platform that will help you build team reports and solve your data storage problem on a budget.

-**Educational Foundation**

-- Built-in learning modules for sports science principles
-- Best practices for human performance measurement
-- Practical tutorials for emerging professionals in the field
-- Focus on being in the applied setting and leave the data to us.

 **Collaborative Workflow**

 - Team-based athlete management tools